Virac, Catanduanes: Religion

 Catholicism is a deeply rooted institution in this town with 98% of the people embracing the faith.
-Virac is the seat of an independent diocese of Catanduanes with Bishop Manolo Delos Santos, D.D., at the helm.
-The town was once a vicarship of Caceres and later, the Diocese of Legazpi.
+Virac is the seat of an independent diocese with Bishop Luisito Audal Occiano, D.D., at the helm.
+The town was once a vicarship of the Archdiocese of Caceres and later, the Diocese of Legazpi.
 The patron of the town is the Immaculate Concepcion with the feast day celebrated on December 8.

 Economy

 The economy of Virac is sustained primarily by agriculture - the farming of rice, corn, bananas and root crops.
 The production of copra and abaca also provide additional income for the people.
 Its annual income in 1979 was a little more than ₱980,000.00 and the projected income for 1990 is more than a million pesos.
 Fishing is also an essential industry, together with mining and lumber.
 Lately, some home industries have been established while other sources of income are business and employment from the government and private sectors.

 This capital town has a total land area of 0.30 hectares devoted to industrial undertakings with the exception of the unused 11.2 hectares in Palnab classified as industrial area in the 1978 Official Land Use Plan and the 20-hectare declared site of the proposed Provincial Agro-Industrial Center at Casoocan.
 Manufacturing and processing activities are dominated by micro-industry enterprises.
 Of the existing industries, furniture making, being primarily wood-based, faces the gravest threat of extinction due to global concern for forest protection and conservation.

-Rice is the single biggest monocrop culture planted in an aggregate area of 1,019 hectares which is about thirty three percent of the total lowland agricultural land area.
+Rice is the single biggest monocrop culture planted in an aggregate area of 1,019 hectares, which is about thirty three percent of the total lowland agricultural land area.
 Three hundred seventy five hectares are devoted to vegetables production.
 Upland farms are essentially utilized for cash crops such as abaca, tubers and coconut.
 Vegetables and other food crops are raised in the low lands on mostly seasonal basis.